julenck/Group4-ECE1140/README.md

 <img src="./screenshots/sw_train_ctrl_speed.png">

-- The train driver is able to i
+- The train driver is able to control the set speed of the train with this text input.

 ### Train Information

-The train info section located on the top right of the UI...
+The train info section located on the top right of the UI displays important data sent to us from the Train Model, as well as useful data for the Driver.

 <img src="./screenshots/sw_train_ctrl_train_info.png">

-- This section displays...

 ### Train Controls

-The train control section located in the middle of the UI...
+The train control section located in the middle of the UI are the driver inputs to change functions of the train.

 <img src="./screenshots/sw_train_ctrl_train_ctrl.png">

-- In this section the driver can...

 ## HW Train Controller